We will be giving a presentation on the theme of "Best Practices for Topic Document Translation" at the JTF Translation Festival.

 • ・Localization Specialist

-• ・2011-Overseeing the importance of source text quality in multilingual translation, also responsible for Japanese writing process.
-Manages all stages of projects from Japanese production to English and multilingual versions.
+• ・Since 2011, we have emphasized the importance of source text quality that influences multilingual translation, and we also handle the Japanese writing process.
+We manage all stages of projects from Japanese production to English and multilingual versions.

-• ・Currently, we also provide consulting services for companies such as building translation processes, quality management, and support for creating documents that are easy to translate.
+• Currently, we also provide consulting for building translation processes and quality management for companies, as well as support for creating documents that are easy to translate.

 Honda